Schaka/PartyAbilityBars-TBCC/readme.md

+# Abandoned in favor of https://github.com/Schaka/ArenaTeamTracker-TBCC

-# PartyAbilityBars for Classic TBC by Schaka
+## PartyAbilityBars for Classic TBC by Schaka
-### Thanks to Kollektiv for doing the initial work
+#### Thanks to Kollektiv for doing the initial work

 Added:
 - race functionality